Professor: Li, Hao, 604-822-6685, Iona Building 201C, email@example.com, https://lihao.microeconomics.ca/.

 Announcements: Check the Announcement section on the Canvas page regularly for updates on all things about the course.

-Teaching Assistant: Aditi Singh (email@example.com).
-Every week Aditi will conduct a one-hour tutorial session that you should have already signed up for.
-Aditi will also hold weekly office hours, on Tuesdays at 2:30-3:30 in room 434 of Iona.
+Teaching Assistant: Lia Lorena Kale Ribeiro Braga (firstname.lastname@example.org).
+Every week Lia will conduct a one-hour tutorial session that you should have already signed up for.
+Lia will also hold weekly office hours, from 1-2pm every Wednesday at Iona 038.

 Textbook: An Introduction to Game Theory, by Martin Osborne.
 Previously I have used Game Theory for Applied Economists by Robert Gibbons.
 Compared to the textbook by Osborne, the book by Gibbons has a less comprehensive treatment of game theory but focuses more on economic applications.
 The book by Osborne is required, and is available at the UBC bookstore, but some of the material in this course will be incorporated from the book by Gibbons in my lecture notes.
 Osborne and Rubinstein’s A Course in Game Theory contains some examples used in class but is a graduate level textbook.
 For the mathematically inclined, Fudenberg and Tirole’s graduate-level Game Theory is the ultimate source.

 Goals: The main goal of this course is to introduce you to (non-cooperative) game theory as a bag of tools essential to modern economic analysis.
-The focus will be on tools and frameworks that are taken to broadly defined economic applications.
-Along the way, you will be expected to learn the most important concepts in game theory, and to improve your ability to model and analyze economic problems in general.
+The focus will be on tools and frameworks that are used in economic applications.
+Along the way, you will be expected to learn the most important concepts in game theory, and to develop your ability to model and analyze economic problems in general.

 Math level: Calculus is required for this course.
-Basic knowledge of set theory and probability theory is not required, but will be helpful.
+Prior knowledge of basic set theory and probability theory is helpful, but is not required as they will be explained in sufficient detail when it is necessary for understanding the course material.
 The textbook has an appendix (Chapter 17) that may be useful for a quick math review.

 Structure: The course is divided into four parts according to the classes of games we use as the framework for economic applications: static games of complete information (Chapters 2 to 4 in the textbook), dynamic games of incomplete information (Chapters 5-7), static games of incomplete information (Chapter 9), and dynamic games of incomplete information (Chapter 10).
 My lecture notes follow the textbook fairly closely, especially for the first two parts.
 In greater detail, the order of chapters in the textbook to be covered is as follows: